 - Collaborative Relationships with Businesses and Organizations

-BYNP holds meetings at least twice a month via Zoom.
+BYNP holds meetings via Zoom.
 The meetings serve as a work time for any active project, proposal, or endeavor.
 All meetings are recorded on meeting minutes and are available to the public via written request.

 Decisions on executing BYNP’s vision are made collaboratively, thoughtfully, and with input from the communities we serve.